Books and Websites

 The Forest Has Eyes by Elise Maclay, illustrated by Bev Doolittle (Greenwich Workshop Press, 1998) Have fun with this lushly drawn “camouflage art,” with pictures hidden within.
 Learn about Native American culture, their reverence for the land and the animals that inhabit the forests.

 The Complete Backyard Nature Activity Book: Fun Projects for Kids to Learn About the Wonders of Wildlife and Nature by Robin Michal Koontz (Learning Triangle Press, 1998).
+Ages 8 and up.
 Kids can learn about creating habitats in their own backyards for butterflies, frogs, hummingbirds and more.

 Ancient Ones: The World of Old-Growth Douglas Fir by Barbara Bash (Sierra Club Books for Children, 2002).
+Ages 6-10.
 The majesty of the forest is captured in the text and watercolor paintings.

 How Monkeys Make Chocolate: Foods and Medicines from the Rainforest by Adrian Forsyth (Owl Communications, 1995).
+Ages 9 and up.
 Get lots of information about the plants, animals and people of the rainforest and their intricate web of interdependence.

 National Geographic Kids